Benanna2019/Website_Recreation_Frontend/README.md

 Recreated Website for React Test (Frontend and Backend Information)

+Time Frame to Finish:
+- 4hrs total to purely recreate what was asked of me.
+- 4-6hrs total to set up authorization and learn a new backend framework and set it up within the application.
+- Total Time: 8-10hrs

 I took liberties to change up the test and I used Nextjs for the frontend to demonstrate static generation with Nextjs for faster page loading.

 I also set up authentication with Magic and the ability to post data to a backend, set up with Strapi.io.